Bmullzz/Java-Notes/1_Java/1_FundamentalJavaStructures/6_EnumsAndStrings.md

     - `char chatAt(int index)`

-        - _returns_ the <u>code unit at the specified location</u>.
+        - _returns_ the _code unit_ at the specified location.
 You probably don't want to call this method unless you are interested in low-level code units.

     - `int codePointAt(int index)` - 5.0

-        - _returns_ the <u>code point</u> that starts at the specified location.
+        - _returns_ the _code point_ that starts at the specified location.

     - `int offsetByCodePoints(int startIndex, int cpCount)` - 5.0